ASU-KE/UnityBlocks/README.md

 ## Development Notes

+The Unity React components libraries (e.g. @asu-design-system/components-core) are required dependencies for our Gutenberg blocks.
+Normally, the published packages available via npm should work fine for UnityBlocks.
+However, if we need to test feature updates in the asu-unity-stack that have not yet been published to npm, it is possible to link the UnityBlocks plugin to a local copy of the asu-unity-stack repo and the desired branch or commit that contains code we want to test with our plugin.

-The Unity React components libraries are required dependencies for our Gutenberg blocks.
-At this time, the published packages available via npm are not compatible with this plugin's build system.
-In order to run and build this plugin, the [asu-unity-stack repo](https://github.com/ASU/asu-unity-stack) needs to be cloned to your local machine and the UnityBlocks plugin needs to be manually linked to the local copy of the unity repo.
+In order to run and build this plugin against a local copy of the [asu-unity-stack repo](https://github.com/ASU/asu-unity-stack), the unity repo needs to be cloned to your local machine and the UnityBlocks plugin needs to be manually linked to that local copy of the unity repo:

 1. Clone asu-unity-stack repo
 2. cd into asu-unity-stack